T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

   *<Documentroot>/typo3conf/config.qfq.ini* and configure the necessary values: `config.qfq.ini`_ The configuration file is outside the extension directory to not loose it during updates.
-* When the QFQ Extension is called the first time on the Typo3 Frontend, the file *<ext_dir>/qfq/sql/formEditor.sql* will played and fills the database with the *FormEditor* records.
+* When the QFQ Extension is called the first time on the Typo3 Frontend, the file *<ext_dir>/qfq/sql/formEditor.sql* will played and fills the database with the *Form editor* records.
 This also happens automatically after each software update of QFQ.
 * Configure Typoscript to include Bootstrap, jQuery, QFQ javascript and CSS files.

 ::